Exploration of the Valley of the Amazon: Background documents

 SIR: I have the honor to submit part first of the Report of an Exploration of the Valley of the Amazon, made by me, with the assistance of Lieut.
 Lardner Gibbon, under instructions of the Navy Department, bearing date February 15, 1851.

 The desire expressed by the department for an early report of my exploration of the Amazon, and the general interest manifested in the public mind with regard to the same, have induced me to lay before you at once as full an account of our proceedings as can be made before the return of my companion.
-The general map which accompanies the report is based upon maps published by the Society for the Diffusion of Useful Knowledge, but corrected and improved according to my own personal observations, and on information obtained by me whilst in that country.
+The general map which accompanies the report is based upon maps published by the Society for the Diffusion of Useful Knowledge, but corrected and improved according to my own personal observations, and information obtained by me whilst in that country.

 The final report of the expedition will be submitted as soon after Lieut.
 Gibbon's return as practicable.
 I am in daily expectation of intelligence from him.
-At the latest accounts (26 July 1852) he was at Trinidad de Moxos, on the Mamoré, in the republic of Bolivia, making his preparations for the descent of the Madeira.
+At the latest accounts (26 July 1852) he was at Trinidad de Moxos, on the Mamoré, in the Republic of Bolivia, making his preparations for the descent of the Madeira.